ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ### Check that the expected files are queued for upload

-You can double check that all of our files have been staged before committing with `g3t status`
+You can double check that all of your files have been staged with `g3t status`

 ```bash
 g3t status